Jim Chaps songwriter, guitarist

 Wooden and Never Giving Up go together....
 He persevered with coaching in relative obscurity for 32 years - half of those years he coached in high school -- before winning the first of the 10 national titles.
 He had great athletes including legendary superstar Kareem Abdul-Jabbar present for three titles; another two title teams had co-superstars Bill Walton and Silky Jamaal Wilkes.
 So, five others championship seasons were teams "without" superstars.
 The star of the team is the team.

-Persistance.
+Persistence.
 Every day, best effort.
-Patience and faith and hard work and enthusiasm are vital.
+Patience, faith, hard work and enthusiasm are vital.
 The result should be peace of mind because you know you truly did your best.
 Today.

-INDEPENDENT ARTISTS OPPOSED to creating custom-requested, special projects or messages because of their personal religious or moral reasons MUST REMAIN FREE AND UNPUNISHED to DECLINE COMMISSIONED WORKS.
-Mandating compliance by force of law becomes FORCED SPEECH -- NOT FREE SPEECH.
-THAT'S LOGIC.
 Good Logic from clear thinking.
-People need good teachers, like Wooden to learn to reason for the right answers.
+People need good teachers like Wooden to learn how to apply wisdom and reason for best answers and outcomes.
 "Keep an open mind, listen to what the other person has to say."

-"John Wooden was good for his time, but times are different now," is a B.S. set-up line.
-It is intending to mislead gullible thinkers.
-Wooden's wisdom can prevent wrong decisions which are being made by unknowing, FORGETFUL, or willfully compromised leaders and judges.
+I have heard some say, I think with ill intent, "John Wooden was good for his time, but times are different now."
+It is intending to mislead people, but it will only mislead the gullible.
+Wooden's wisdom stands the test of time.
 Failing to prepare is preparing to fail.
 Wooden had a great sense of humor and loved poetry....
 "People ask me why it took so long to win my first national title...
 I say it's because I'm a slow learner.
 But you'll notice, once I learn something I have it down pretty good."
 The takeaway: whatever you are doing now, keep doing your very best every day.

 ESPN calls John Wooden the greatest coach of the 20th century.
 Wooden was basketball coach for UCLA from 1948 1975.
 During his last 12 years coaching, the UCLA Bruins men's basketball teams won 10-out-of-12 national championships.
 He never talked about winning, his former players say.